Fauci's Days on Virus Task Force Are Numbered, Trump Signals

 In the other post — retweeting a message from the former candidate who lost her challenge against Speaker of the House Nancy Pelosi in March — Trump wrote: “Sorry Fake News, it’s all on tape.
 I banned China long before people spoke up,” Trump tweeted.

+Dr. Howard Forman, a Yale University professor of diagnostic radiology, said Fauci has been the only member of public health leadership who has uniformly told the truth and has been willing to tell the American public difficult truths.

+“In a traditional administration, one could argue to relieve someone from office if they are not consistent in messaging and coordinated with the president.
+But it is an impossibility to comply, since the president’s statements have varied by the minute,” Forman said.
+“I think the country owes him a great debt.
+He is a national hero.”

-Fauci also gave an interview Sunday to MSNBC’s Al Sharpton whom he told that experts had been concerned about the virus’s potential to become a pandemic since late January, after learning about its person-to-person transmission.
+Fauci on Sunday also gave an interview to the Rev. Al Sharpton on MSNBC, saying experts had been concerned about the virus’s potential to become a pandemic since late January, after learning about its person-to-person transmission.

 Fauci said after there were cases “under the radar screen,” transmitting undetected in communities, “then it became clear that we were in real trouble.”